Hatemoji: A Test Suite and Adversarially-Generated Dataset for Benchmarking and Detecting Emoji-based Hate: Evaluating Models with HatemojiCheck

-Overall, all models trained on \textsc{HatemojiTrain} perform well on emoji-based hate, but there is no clear `best' model among them.
-After the large improvement from \textbf{R6-T} over \textbf{R5-T}, subsequent target models produce minimal performance gains, or in some cases minimal performance losses, across the functionalities.
+Overall, all models trained on \textsc{HatemojiBuild} perform well on emoji-based hate, but there is no clear `best' model among them.
+After the large improvement from R5-T to R6-T, subsequent models produce minimal performance gains across the functionalities.
+This suggests the gains, as measured on \textsc{HatemojiCheck}'s intentionally short and simple statements, are quickly saturated.